cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 ##### Origin weight

-_Origin weight_ is only used for the random, hash, least connection, and least outstanding request steering methods; it must always be defined as part of the origin definition.
+_Origin weight_ is only used for the random, hash, and least outstanding request steering methods; it must always be defined as part of the origin definition.
 (Please refer to the [Weighted Steering](https://docs.google.com/document/d/1LaB02sJmkkO3SWwTVGCor7nVKNAgl5jpajOcTGBCDoI/edit#heading=h.6p3ygdw372ja) section for more information on how weights are used for origin selection.)

 ##### Host header modification